 The APU A10-5750M Quad-Core has 2 more cores than the Core i5-2410M 2.3GHz.
 With 4 cores, the APU A10-5750M Quad-Core is much less likely to struggle with the latest games, or bottleneck high-end graphics cards when running them.

-The has more threads than the .
-The APU A10-5750M Quad-Core has one thread per physical core, whereas the Core i5-2410M 2.3GHz uses hyperthreading, as it has 2 logical threads per physical core.
+Both the AMD APU A10-5750M Quad-Core and the Intel Core i5-2410M 2.3GHz have the same number of threads.
+The APU A10-5750M Quad-Core has one thread per physical core, whereas the Core i5-2410M 2.3GHz uses hyperthreading and has 2 logical threads per physical core.

 Multiple threads are useful for improving the performance of multi-threaded applications.
 Additional cores and their accompanying thread will always be beneficial for multi-threaded applications.
 Hyperthreading will be beneficial for applications optimized for it, but it may slow others down.
 For games, the number of threads is largely irrelevant, as long as you have at least 2 cores (preferably 4), and hyperthreading can sometimes even hit performance.